arras-energy/gridlabd/docs/Tools/Enduse.md

 * `--end`: set the end date (default is `2019-01-01 00:00:00 EST`)

+* `--timestep=FREQ`: set the timestep of the date/time range (only 15min or longer
+  is available from NREL)

 * `--type=PATTERN[,...]`: specify the building type(s)

 * `--model=FILENAME`: specify the GLM or JSON file to generate